How To Play All The 'Legend Of Zelda' Games In Chronological And Release Order

 Platform: NES

-While it was only released one year later than the first, Zelda II: The Adventure of Link actually takes place three years after the events of that game and is a direct sequel to it – so an easy one to place on the timeline.
+While it was only released one year after the original Zelda game, Zelda II: The Adventure of Link actually takes place three years after the events of that game and is a direct sequel to it – so an easy one to place on the timeline.

 What is notable here is that some think this is the furthest ahead in time the series has gone and there are arguments to be made for that.
 We’ve gone with the notion that Breath of the Wild takes place thousands of years after it – and not just because playing BOTW after this is about as strikingly different as you can get in every way.